dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    LEAD_SEQ
      Specify the sequence of forecast lead times to include in the analysis.
-Comma separated list format, e.g.:0, 6, 12Seereference "subsec:SC_Timing_Control_Looping-over-Forecast" for more information.
+Comma separated list format, e.g.:0, 6, 12.
+See reference :ref:`looping over forecast leads<looping over forecast leads>` for more information.
 Units are assumed to be hours unless specified with Y, m, d, H, M, or S.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PcpCombine, PointStat, RegridDataPlane, SeriesByLead
      | *Family:*  [config]
      | *Default:*  Varies

    LEAD_SEQ_MIN
      Minimum forecast lead to be processed.
-Used primarily with INIT_SEQ but also affects LEAD_SEQ.Seereference "subsec:SC_Timing_Control_Looping-over-Forecast" for more information.
+Used primarily with INIT_SEQ but also affects LEAD_SEQ.
+See reference :ref:`looping over forecast leads<looping over forecast leads>` for more information.
 Units are assumed to be hours unless specified with Y, m, d, H, M, or S.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PcpCombine, PointStat, RegridDataPlane, SeriesByLead
      | *Family:*  [config]
      | *Default:*  Varies

    LEAD_SEQ_MAX
      Maximum forecast lead to be processed.
-Used primarily with INIT_SEQ but also affects LEAD_SEQ.Seereference "subsec:SC_Timing_Control_Looping-over-Forecast" for more information.
+Used primarily with INIT_SEQ but also affects LEAD_SEQ.See reference :ref:`looping over forecast leads<looping over forecast leads>` for more information.
 Units are assumed to be hours unless specified with Y, m, d, H, M, or S.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PcpCombine, PointStat, RegridDataPlane, SeriesByLead
      | *Family:*  [config]